<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 In comparison, mechanical spring hinges also provide a more reliable motion over the full range and also do not have any contaminants to leak in case of some defect.

-6 Details to Tell Your Supplier About the Hinge You Need
+6 Details Your Supplier Needs to Specify the Right Hinge

 1. Weight of the lid and center of gravity: